RasaHQ/rasa/docs/index.rst

     the appropriate version of the documentation for your local installation!

-Rasa NLU is an open source tool for intent classification and entity extraction.
+Rasa NLU is an open-source tool for intent classification and entity extraction.
 For example, taking a sentence like

 .. code-block:: console